BIOL 100 Modern Concepts in Life Science 4 credits

 BIOL 352 Molecular Biology and Biochemistry II 4 credits

 This course is an introduction to the biosynthesis of biomolecules, gene expression and control, and recombinant DNA technology.
 The laboratory focuses on current techniques for probing biochemical reactions and for isolating and engineering DNA.
 (This course may be taken for credit as CHEM 352.)
 Prerequisites: BIOL 351 or CHEM 351.

 BIOL 378 Junior Seminar I 1 credit

 This course studies theory and practice of selected methods in biological instrumentation, research, and evaluation of data.
 Special emphasis is on those methods not covered in other courses in the department and on methods helpful for the completion of the senior project.

 BIOL 379 Junior Seminar II 1 credit

-Students prepare and present a writing portfolio and a proposal for senior project research.
+Students prepare a proposal for senior project research.

 BIOL 425 Animal Physiology 4 credits

 This course is a study of the structure and functions of the human body and of the mechanism of bodily movements, responses, reactions, and various physiological states.